 The Grand Traverse Stewardship Initiative (GTSI) provides leadership and resources to support place-based education, school-community partnerships, and sustained professional development for teachers.
 Since 2010, 89 teachers, 113 community partners, and 5,000 students have collaborated on place-based projects.
-The GTSI is one of nine Great Lakes Stewardship Initiative hubs located throughout Michigan and is hosted by the Inland Seas Education Association.
+The GTSI is one of nine Great Lakes Stewardship Initiative (GLSI) hubs located throughout Michigan and is hosted by the Inland Seas Education Association.

 Grand Traverse Stewardship Initiative

 The Grand Traverse Stewardship Initiative (GTSI) can trace its origins to the Great Lakes Water Studies Institute at Northwestern Michigan College.
 In 2004, a professional development initiative began, first as RIPPLE and later as the DTE Freshwater Institute for Teachers.
 The goal was to help teachers launch place-based education in K-12 classrooms as a strategy to inspire lifelong stewardship of freshwater.

 In 2007, inspired by these efforts in the Grand Traverse region, the Great Lakes Fishery Trust (GLFT) established and funded a state-wide initiative called the Great Lakes Stewardship Initiative (GLSI) with the mission of providing educators with the training and experience needed to help Michigan’s young people gain knowledge about the Great Lakes watershed, and become future stewards of the environment.